clab/dynet/swig/README.md

 iter = 29, loss = 8.881784E-16
 ```

+## Differences between CPU and GPU Usage

+From Scala, both versions should work basically identically.
+(Let us know if they don't!)
+The one prominent difference is that the
+`DynetParams` struct (and corresponding wrapper class) has extra fields in the GPU version.

+This probably won't affect you unless you have GPU code that uses those fields and you want to run
+it also on CPU.
+If you just use the Scala `myInitialize()` helper you should be fine.

 ## Differences between Scala and C++

 ### Delete Your ComputationGraphs

-DyNet does not like it if you try to instantiate more than one
-ComputationGraph at a time.
+DyNet does not like it if you try to instantiate more than one ComputationGraph at a time.

 It seems to be a common idiom in the C++ examples to do things like